 The budget balance is the difference between what a country’s government earns from taxes and other sources and what it spends.
 A budget deficit occurs when spending exceeds earnings.

 When spending exceeds earnings, the government borrows money from its citizens.
 It also borrows money from foreign entities.
-As this debt continues to accumulate, it’s possible that the value of its currency will decrease.
+As this debt keeps on accumulating, it’s possible that the value of its currency will decrease.
 The currency decreases because of fears within the international community.
-Other countries question the country’s ability to repay the debt.
+Other countries question its ability to repay the debt.

 Tracking the federal budget balance

-This is negative for gold-backed ETFs such as the SPDR Gold Shares (GLD).
-The deficit is also negative for stocks such as Goldcorp Inc. (GG), Barrick Gold Corp.
-(ABX), Newmont Mining Corporation (NEM), and Kinross Gold Corporation (KGC).
-It also hurts ETFs that invest in the above stocks, such as the Gold Miners Index (GDX).
+However, the situation is getting better.
+The deficit is manageable.
+This should be good for the USD.
+A strengthening USD usually leads to weaker gold prices.
+It’s negative for gold-backed exchange-traded funds (or ETFs) like the SPDR Gold Shares (GLD).
+It’s also negative for stocks like Goldcorp Inc. (GG), Barrick Gold Corp.
+(ABX), Newmont Mining Corporation (NEM), and Kinross (or KGC).
+It’s negative for ETFs that invest in the above stocks like the Gold Miners Index (GDX).